fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 Thank you, R.

 Apart from the tender moments, the drive a women will give you is nothing short of a stimulant.
-Nothing will wake you up, sit you back straighter, and give you confidence like knowing your hard work is part of a mission to build something with a woman you love.
+Nothing will wake you up, make you stand straighter, and give you confidence like knowing your hard work is part of a mission to build something with a woman you love.
 Naval Ravikant has this old tweet that I think about a lot:
 > ["Men are the means; women are the motive."](https://x.com/naval/status/10456426317?lang=en) God damn.
-I've never felt a fire in my soul to build something big and to spread my wings when I know it's for the purpose of building a life with a woman I love.
 Now I understand why the Greeks fucked up Troy over Helen.

-Beyond the romantic aspect of this, my relationship to women has changed.
+I've found a a whole new level of appreciation and respect for women and femininity, beyond the romantic aspect.
-Appreciation for my mom and the women in my life
+I've worked through some old traumas and have opened myself up to the wisdom of the women in my life.
-Their wisdom

-Here's a picture of all the books I've ready.
-The books I read and how my relationship to understanding has changed.
+Principally, it's been my mother.
+I'm still very much confused about what goes on inside a woman's brain.
+But their tenderness and feminine wisdom is so valuable.

 ## Finale and why you should try this too

+Here are some numbers to describe the summer.

+Some numbers to get started
+- 3 months
+- ~60 hours of meditation
+- 60 days in the office
+- ~40 runs
+- ~30 hours of meditation talks
+- ~30 lifts
+- 10 books
+- Many thousands of lines of code

+It was joyful, it was lonely, it was beautiful, it was scary.

 It's in this silence that you'll get a glimpse of who you are and what you're meant to be.
 By no means have I figure it out.